zacharyozer/natch/README.md

 # natch
-A simple natural language typeahead matcher for English with Python, Java, and Javascript (ES6) support
+A simple natural language typeahead matcher for English with Python and Javascript (ES6) support (Java coming soon).

 ## Running Tests
 There are test runners in the `scripts` directory for each language.